juliusvandermolen-gif/RAG_LUMC/README.md

 ```bash
 pip install -r requirements.txt
 ```

-Some libraries like torch may require specific installation steps based on your system and hardware.
+The requirements.txt file contains all the necessary packages for the project.
+However, some libraries like torch may require specific installation steps based on your system and hardware.
 Refer to the [PyTorch Installation Guide](https://pytorch.org/get-started/locally/) for detailed instructions.
+Make sure that [CUDA](https://developer.nvidia.com/cuda-downloads) is installed and configured correctly if you are using a GPU,

 ## Configuration